Coefficients of Gaussian Polynomials Modulo $N$: Proving is quasipolynomial

 Thus $(\lambda,\mu) \in \mathcal{P}^{\textup{bad}}_{i,m}(j)$, and $\lambda+\mu=\Pi$.

-Thus, we have a bijection $\phi$ from $\bigcup_{i\in [m]}{\mathcal{P}^{\textup{bad}}_{i,m}(j)}$ to $|S'\setminus S|$, and it follows that \end{proof}
+Thus, we have a bijection $\phi$ from $\bigcup_{i\in [m]}{\mathcal{P}^{\textup{bad}}_{i,m}(j)}$ to $S'\setminus S$, and it follows that \end{proof}

-The following is a restatement of Theorem \ref{19} and is the main result. \begin{thm} Let $N\in \N$ be the modulus of $f_{k,R}$.
-Then $f_{k,R}$ is quasipolynomial, with quasi-period $\pi_{N}'(k)$.
-Additionally, all $\mathcal{L}_{k,R}^{(i)}$ are linear functions. \end{thm} \begin{proof}
+The following is a restatement of Theorem \ref{19} and is the main result. \begin{theorem} Let $N\in \N$ be the modulus of $f_{k}$.
+Then $f_{k}$ is quasipolynomial, with quasiperiod $\pi_{N}'(k)$.
+Additionally, all $\mathcal{L}_{k}^{(i)}$ are linear functions. \end{theorem} \begin{proof}

 Let $Q \eqdef \pi_{N}'(k)$.
-To prove the claim, the central idea of the argument is to show that in the section $\mathsf{S}_i$ of $\qbinom{Ql+r+k}{k}$ we have $\mathsf{B}_i^1=\mathsf{B}_i^2=\ldots = \mathsf{B}_i^l$.
+To prove the claim, the central idea of the argument is to show that in the section $\mathsf{S}_i$ of $\qbinom{Ql+r+k}{k}$ we have $\mathsf{B}_i^1\equiv \mathsf{B}_i^2\equiv \ldots \equiv \mathsf{B}_i^l \pmod{N}$.
 From this fact, we make a simple argument that shows the claim.
-We use the $q$-binomial coefficient $\qbinom{Ql+k+r}{k}$ so that we can read off that $\mathsf{B}_i$ have length $Q$, $\mathsf{R}_i$ has length $r$, and that $l$ is the number of $\mathsf{B}_i$ in the decomposition of $\mathsf{S}_i$.
+We use the $q$-binomial coefficient $\qbinom{n+k}{k}=\qbinom{Ql+k+r}{k}$ so that we can read off that $\mathsf{B}_i$ have length $Q$, $\mathsf{R}_i$ has length $r$, and that $l$ is the number of $\mathsf{B}_i$ in the decomposition of $\mathsf{S}_i$.

-To prove that $\mathsf{B}_i^1=\mathsf{B}_i^2=\ldots = \mathsf{B}_i^l$, we induct on the indices $m=1, 2, \ldots, k-1$ of the sections, holding $k$ fixed, and then induct on $k$.
+To prove that $\mathsf{B}_i^1\equiv \mathsf{B}_i^2\equiv \ldots \equiv \mathsf{B}_i^l \pmod{N}$, we induct on the indices $m=1, 2, \ldots, k-1$ of the sections, holding $k$ fixed, and then induct on $k$.

 In \S 2, we already showed that $\mathsf{S}_0$ has the aforementioned property for all $k$ by considering partitions with at most $k$ parts.
 One can also show that $\mathsf{B}_i^1=\mathsf{B}_i^2=\ldots = \mathsf{B}_i^l$ holds when $k=2$ by explicit computation of $p_{\le 2}(j)=\floor{\frac{j}{2}}+1.$ This establishes the base cases $m=*, k=2$ and $m=0, k=*$.